Electronics recycling information for schools

 Many electronics, including computers, printers and TVs, are banned from Wisconsin landfills and incinerators.
 All schools must either recycle electronics or manage them as hazardous waste.

-K-12 public schools and Parental Choice Program schools may take advantage of the E-Cycle Wisconsin program to recycle their electronics.
+All Wisconsin K-12 schools may take advantage of the E-Cycle Wisconsin program to recycle their electronics.
 E-Cycle Wisconsin provides a network of electronics recyclers in the state.

 Other schools, colleges and universities may also use the registered E-Cycle Wisconsin recyclers and may be able to recycle electronics at a low cost, but are not eligible for the manufacturer-subsidized recycling.
 Check with the brand owners of your school's electronics to see if they have any special take-back programs for schools.